mjordan/islandora_bagger/README.md

 ## Configuration

-The only admin settings provided by this module are:
+The admin settings form for this module requires the following:

-1. The URL of the Islandora Bagger REST endpoint.
-If you are running Islandora in the CLAW Vagrant, and Islandora Bagger on the host machine (i.e., same machine that is hosing the Vagrant), use `10.0.2.2` as your endpoint IP address instead of `localhost`.
+1. A choice of whether you are running it in local or remote mode.
 1. The absolute path on your Drupal server to the default Islandora Bagger configuration file.
 This file is used if no Contexts are configured to use an alternative configuration file.
+1. If using remote mode, the URL of the Islandora Bagger REST endpoint.
+If you are running Islandora in the CLAW Vagrant, and Islandora Bagger on the host machine (i.e., same machine that is hosing the Vagrant), use `10.0.2.2` as your endpoint IP address instead of `localhost`.
-1. An option to add to the configuration file the email address of the user who requested the Bag be created.
+1. If running in remote mode, an option to add to the configuration file the email address of the user who requested the Bag be created.
 If checked, the user's email address will be added to the configuration file using the key `recipient_email`.
 In addition, if this option is checked, the message displayed to the user will indicate they will receive an email when their Bag is ready for download.
+1. If running in local mode, the absolute path to the directory on your Drupal server where Islandora Bagger is installed.

+After you configure the admin setting, place the "BagIt Block" as you normally would any other block.
+You should restrict this block to the content types of your Islandora nodes, and to user roles who you want to be able to create Bags.

+## Usage

+This module's interaction with Islanodra Bagger can be configured in two ways:

+1. Using Islandora Bagger as a remote microservice
+   * In this mode, submitting the "create a bag" form does not directly generate the Bag; rather, it sends a request to the Islandora Bagger's REST interface that populates the processing queue with the node ID and the configuration file to use when that node's Bag is created.
+1. Using Islandora Bagger as command-line utility.
+   * In this mode, submitting the "Create a bag" form calls out to Islandora Bagger on the server's shell, which then generates the Bag.

+In both cases, end users generate a Bag for the current object by submitting a simple form (with just one button) in a block.
+If running in remote mode, the user is told that they will get an email indicating where they can download the Bag; if running in local mode, the user is presented with a link where they can download the Bag.

+The advantage of local mode is that the user is presented with the download link immediately after the Bag is generated.
+The disadvantage of the local mode is that creating the Bag is done syncronously, and there is a risk that, for objects that have very large files, the job will time out.

+The advantage of the remote mode is that generating a Bag will never time out because clicking on the "Create Bag" button sends a simple REST request to the remote Islandora Bagger microservice, which then add the request to a queue to be processed later.
+This is also a disadvantage, since the user doesn't get to download the Bag until later.

 ## Using Context to define which configuration file to use